Narfinsel/Candlestick-Pattern-Scanner/README.md

 <h2>4.
 How to Install and Run the Project</h2>
-<p><strong>Step 1.</strong> Include the class-file in your trading robot.
-The file-path in the include section might change depending on where you place the file:</p>
+<p><strong>Step 1.</strong> Include the class file in your trading robot.
+The file-path (inside the "#include" preprocessor directive) might change depending on your folder structure or where you place the file:</p>

 ```MQL5
 #include <__SimonG\MS\CandlestickPatternScanner\CandlestickPatternScanner.mqh>
 ```
 <p><strong>Step 2.</strong> Declare two global or local variables of type <em>"CandlestickPatternScanner"</em> and <em>"CandlestickPattern"</em>.
-Note that <em>"CandlestickPatternScanner"</em> detects and throws up objects of type <em>"CandlestickPattern"</em>, which are captured and stored at pointer location as defined below:</p>
+Note that <em>"CandlestickPatternScanner"</em> detects, stores and retrieves objects of type <em>"CandlestickPattern"</em>, which are captured and saved at pointer location, as defined below:</p>

 ```MQL5
 CandlestickPatternScanner * cps;
 CandlestickPattern * patternDetected;
 ```

-<p><strong>Step 3.</strong> Initiaze the CandlestickPatternScanner object.
+<p><strong>Step 3.</strong> Initialize the CandlestickPatternScanner object.
 The best place for this is inside the OnInit() function.

 ```MQL5
 int OnInit(){